mikequentel/caddy-and-loki-deployment-example/README.md

 1. Generate server key and certificate for your machine.
 2. Run the following in a terminal: `docker run -it caddy sh`
 3. A command prompt (shell in Docker) will appear.
-Enter `caddy hash-password` and provide a password, then copy the resulting hashed password, and exit the Docker shell.
+Enter `caddy hash-password` and provide a password for Loki, then copy the resulting hashed password, and exit the Docker shell.
+You will use this hashed password to populate the environment variable `LOKI_PASSWORD`
-4. Create a file `.env` which will contain environment variables that Docker will use...in this example, the password is "admin":
+4. Create a file `.env` which will contain environment variables that Docker will use...in this example, the hashed password is for the value "admin":
 ```
 SERVER=mycomputername
 SERVER_KEY=mycomputername.key.pem